-Here’s just some of the amazing promises and shady tactics we’ve seen from overnight SEO gurus.
+Here are just some of the amazing promises and shady tactics we’ve seen from overnight SEO gurus.
 Some of them relate specifically to local SEO strategies, and the rest to website SEO practices.
 The two are intertwined – in that Local SEO requires some onsite and offsite SEO strategies.

 In Google’s own words: “Beware of SEOs that claim to guarantee rankings, allege a "special relationship" with Google, or advertise a "priority submit" to Google.
 There is no priority submit for Google.”

 - Charges a hefty fee for setting up and optimising your Google Business Profile listings.
 These do not take long to set up correctly.
 What does take time is setting up multiple listings and location pages.

 - Put identical information (including NAP) on all your Google Business Profile listings.